-4.1 The Council is committed to improving the transparency of its governance arrangements, and ensuring it publishes clear and concise explanations of
+4.1 The Council is committed to improving the transparency of its governance arrangements, and ensuring it publishes clear and concise explanations of these arrangements in a format easily accessible to the public.
+A number of separate steps have been taken to achieve this, which are outlined below.

-- these arrangements in a format easily accessible to the public.
-A number of separate steps have been taken to achieve this, which are outlined below. - 4.2 The Council's Governance Commitments - In support of this and to implement the decision of the Audit Committee in March 2013, officers in Performance and Intelligence attended Manchester's Youth Council to describe and discuss the Council's governance arrangements.
-This meeting led to the establishment of 10 governance commitments, which summarise the commitments in the Code of Corporate Governance, in plain and clear language.
-These commitments are published on the Council's website. - 4.3 Accessibility of the AGS The AGS has been written in such a way as to make it as accessible as possible for the lay reader, for example by focusing on making the governance challenge updates as plain, clear and concise as possible.
+- 4.2 The Council's Code of Corporate Governance - The Council's Code is written in plain and clear language and is easily accessible on the Council website.
+CIPFA has highlighted the Council's Code as an example of good practice. - 4.3 Accessibility of the AGS The AGS has been written in such a way as to make it as accessible as possible for the lay reader, for example by focusing on making the governance challenge updates as plain, clear and concise as possible.
 As well as being included as part of the Council's Annual Accounts, it is also easily accessible separately on the Council's website. - 4.4 The Annual Report - the Council's Annual Report includes an overview of the AGS.
 This sets out a summary of the Council's governance standards and challenges in a concise and clear way.
 The publication of the last report was promoted on the Council's website and via social media, to promote public engagement with the report.